OpenWaterFoundation/owf-app-geoprocessor-python/README.md

 This repository contains the source code and developer documentation for the [Open Water Foundation (OWF)](http://openwaterfoundation.org) GeoProcessor software.
-The GeoProcessor is Python software that leverages [QGIS](https://www.qgis.org) modules to provide features to automate processing geospatial data.
+The GeoProcessor is Python software that leverages [QGIS](https://www.qgis.org) Python packages to provide features to automate processing geospatial data.

 See the following online user and developer documentation: